 Here at the Cook Foundation we just love art.
 We also love our community and when we get a chance to combine them into a month-long arts festival our hearts are filled to the brim because we know how powerful art can be and how it impacts our lives in so many amazing ways.

 We invite you to check out the Gloucester Arts Festival website and start to plan your art lovin’ month during June where you will experience symphony concerts in the open air – not once but twice.
-You’ll get to interact with 20 plein air painters from the Mid-Atlantic region, many of them the best in their field and start your own collection or add to it.

 Between the Virginia Museum of Fine Arts Art Mobile and the Chrysler Museum of Art’s Glass Blowing Exhibit, we have worked alongside the arts festival committee to bring these renowned museums to YOU.